edcaraujo/edcaraujo/projects/gingaaio/gingaaio.md

 permalink: /projetos/gingaaio/

-title: "Ginga All in One"
+title: "gingaaio"
-shorttitle: "gingaaio"
+subtitle: "Ginga All in One"

 duration: "2011 - 2013"